We meet Tuesdays at West Seattle Golf Course (4470 35th Ave SW)

 April 14: Major Roy Wild Salvation Army

-General Secretary (Second in Command) for The Salvation Army Northwest Division (Made up of the entire state of Washington, Northern Idaho, and Western Montana).
-Major Roy also leads and coordinates The Salvation Army in King County.
+Major Roy Wild is General Secretary (second in command) for The Salvation Army Northwest Division, which comprises Washington state, Northern Idaho, and Western Montana.
+Major Wild also leads and coordinates The Salvation Army in King County.

 April 21: Ally Baehr